-All together, they offer a fairly harmonious and interactive system that turns the raw content of the Internet into our personal “The Daily Me” (to use the terminology of Nicholas Negroponte[iii]) – special media, within which information is selected personally for you, but taking into account its public significance.
+Altogether, they offer a fairly harmonious and interactive system that turns the raw content of the Internet into our personal “The Daily Me” (to use the terminology of Nicholas Negroponte[iii]) – special media, within which information is selected personally for you, but taking into account its public significance.

-A sensible balance between personalisation and generality is very important for people so that, on the one hand, the huge volume of information required to satisfy personal interests and needs is reduced and, on the other, commonality of information is preserved to guarantee individual and group social integration.
-At the dawn of the computer era there were popular ideas about how future mass media would be personalised.
+A sensible balance between personalization and generality is very important for people so that, on the one hand, the huge volume of information required to satisfy personal interests and needs is reduced and, on the other, the commonality of information is preserved to guarantee individual and group social integration.
+At the dawn of the computer era, there were popular ideas about how future mass media would be personalized.
 A special machine would print newspapers tailored to your personal requirements.
-There were even attempts to create programmes that would select content according to your personal settings: MIT Media Lab, for example, realised this concept, based on Nicholas Negroponte’s ideas about The Daily Me.
+There were even attempts to create programmes that would select content according to your personal settings: MIT Media Lab, for example, realized this concept, based on Nicholas Negroponte’s ideas about The Daily Me.
 As early as the mid-90s, MIT Media Lab developed a programme called Fish Wrap[iv] that allowed the user to set up a bespoke news feed drawing from various media.
 The programme asked the user who he or she was and what he or she needed (the questionnaire included questions about his postal code, academic interests and personal hobbies).
 And it subsequently selected “relevant” news from a fixed list of sources.

 Now, of course, nobody asks the user.
 The Internet immediately gives the user what he or she wants; or, to be more precise, what he or she should want.

 Hence, such programmes were never widely used.
 Some companies or government structures use thematic digests, prepared by people and/or machines.
-But outside of highly specialised interests, there is little demand for extremely customised programmes for content selection.
+But outside of highly specialized interests, there is little demand for extremely customized programmes for content selection.
 They are redundant.
 The Internet’s ecosystem builds itself around each person, thereby fulfilling the very same function: the selection of relevant content.
 Moreover, an artificial selection system requires administrative effort and this, once again, is redundant.
 You can get the same result on the web without any effort.

 Designers of both new media and relevance algorithms should take this factor into account.
 Media should involve individuals in society, not exclude them from it.
 Democrats and Republicans do not need different pictures of the world; they need different perspectives of one and the same picture.
 Points of view differ, but not the perceived objects themselves.
-Otherwise society would become impossible.
+Otherwise, society would become impossible.

 Yes, sometimes points of view diverge so far that they appear to reflect different worlds.
 When this happens, society splits and loses cohesion.
 What ensues is disintegration and social upheaval.
-It is unlikely that this is the goal of the customisation of media mechanisms.
+It is unlikely that this is the goal of the customization of media mechanisms.